alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 We won't cover black bots because it is a huge topic with sophisticated analysis and Machine learning algorithms.
 We will focus on the white and grey bots that identify themselves as such.

 There's no reason to show a banner for a bot, right?
 It's pointless, waste of resources and money.
-And clients don't want to pay for that and our goal is to filter them out.
+Clients don't want to pay for that and our goal is to filter bots out.
 There are few ways to identify bot traffic.
 One of the ways that became a standard in the industry is to use a defined list of User Agent strings.

 Let's take a look at an example: